About my Book

 This discovery happened long before the movie Out of Africa came out, and later after reading Dinesen’s short story Babette’s Feast, I waited eagerly for the movie, and yesterday, googling it, I found that it won the Academy award for the best International Feature Film in 1988 (Denmark).
 Last night I watched it again.
 If you love artists, watch this movie.
 When the Nobel prize went to Hemingway instead of Dinesen, Hemingway said, “It should have gone to that beautiful writer.)

-My publishing company didn’t want another book about Africa, although mine begins in Africa circles around it, but isn’t strickly about Africa.
-It’s about the people who love it, and some who live there.
-The story spans three continents, includes four love stories, a Peace Corps Volunteer turned peanut farmer, a River-boat Captain, an illustrious boat named Rocinante, a mystery, a lost painting, a spiritual quest, and the search that connects the people.
+Where the Birds of Eden Sing isn’t specifically about Africa.
+It’ about three women, their loves and life.
+The story spans three continents, includes four love stories, a mystery, a lost painting, a spiritual quest, and the search that connects the people.

 It’s my book, my story, and I believe in it.